Getting Started¶

 Installation¶

-from ezpl import Ezpl
+from ezplog import Ezpl

 printer = ezpl.get_printer()

-# Get the logger (file output)
+# Access the file logger

 logger = ezpl.get_logger()

-logger.info("Saved in file")
+logger.info("Saved to file")

 Configuration¶

-from ezpl import Ezpl
+from ezplog import Ezpl

 ezpl = Ezpl(